This chapter deals extensively with how to build a good relationship with clients.

 - Understand that a caring and compassionate personal trainer means nothing more than that.
 Again, helping the client that drives them on.

-- Understand that the way that they act should also be as professional as their personal trainer.
+- Understand that their actions should also be as professional as their personal trainer.

 For personal trainers, boundaries help them: